Autolyse

 Two enzymes naturally present in flour activate the moment water is added:

-• Protease breaks long protein chains into shorter strands.
-This makes the dough more extensible — it stretches without snapping back.
+- Protease breaks long protein chains into shorter strands.
+This makes the dough more extensible, meaning it stretches without snapping back.
 Extensibility is what allows bread to expand during oven spring and gives you an open crumb.

-One important detail: add yeast or starter *after* the autolyse, not during.
+One important detail: add yeast or sourdough starter after the autolyse, not during.
 If you add leavening at the start, fermentation begins immediately and you lose some of the enzymatic benefits.
-Some bakers make an exception for long autolyses (2+ hours) where they want fermentation to overlap with hydration, but this is a different technique sometimes called *fermentolyse*.
+Some bakers make an exception for long autolyses (2+ hours) where they want fermentation to overlap with hydration, but this is a different technique called fermentolyse (more on that below).

 The right duration depends on your flour: